-As a general rule, no food or beverages will be allowed in the academic wings of the school building with the exception of water, this includes student lockers.
-All consumption of food and beverages will remain in the student commons.
-All food or beverages must meet the USDA smart snack standards to be consumed during the school day (pop, energy drinks, candy, etc. are not allowed) Violations may result in food or beverage confiscated by school personnel.
+As a general rule, no food will be allowed in the academic wings of the school building including student lockers.
+All consumption of food will remain in the student commons.
+All food or beverages should meet the USDA smart snack standards to be consumed during the school day.
+Violations may result in food confiscated by school personnel.
+Classroom teachers may choose to restrict beverages in their classroom for safety reasons, in all classrooms water will be allowed.